PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomial

-`In 10-15 code cells` I tried both histogram (2 on the right) and convolution (left) methods to detect lane lines.
-I chose histogram as it gives a better result without too much tuning and here is the comparison:
+`In 10-15 code cells` I tried convolution (left), histogram (middle), and histogram that skipped the sliding windows (right) methods to detect lane lines.
+I chose histogram (middle) as it gives a better result without too much tuning and here is the comparison:

 ![alt text][image4]